 Sitting with my friend and letting her cry through her sorrow was incredibly cathartic for her.
 Instead of trying to cheer her up or distract her, I let her sit with her grief, and we talked and cried for hours while she went through several stages of mourning without the interruption of me trying to make her feel better.
 Oftentimes it feels difficult for loved ones to sit on the sidelines and watch someone go through so much pain, but allowing them the space to cry freely can have profound effects and be a much-needed release.

 The weekend of Father's Day, I dropped off a meaningful card and book of Maya Angelou's poetry because I remembered my friend mentioning how much her dad had loved her work.
 She said she read the book throughout the weekend, and rediscovering something her dad loved offered her solace in an unexpected way.
 Finding a way to show you've been listening and then doing something thoughtful around the time of the holiday can be a wonderful way to support your loved one during this difficult time.

 There is no easy way to be there for someone experiencing the loss of a father.
-But for my friend, having her support system take these actions helped her know she wasn't standing alone in this heartbreaking rite of passage.
-Inevitably, most of us will deal with the loss of a parent, but by having an empathetic community, a lot of the pain can be minimized, especially during difficult holidays like Father's Day.
+What worked for my friend may not work for your loved one and it's important to respect their space, boundaries, and needs during this time.
+That may mean running over to their house to give them a shoulder to cry on or sending them a "thinking of you" text and letting them process the day solo.
+For my friend, having her support system take these actions above reminded her that she wasn't alone in this heartbreaking rite of passage.
+Inevitably, most of us will deal with the loss of a parent, but by having an empathetic community, there's a chance that some of the pain can be minimized, especially during difficult holidays like Father's Day.